Sacrafex/Sacrafex/README.md

 ### About Me

 **Sacrafex (Killian Zabinsky)** — The Official Unofficial fun guy.
 I am a free-time **organist**, a **off-roader**, **mechanic**, **technician**, and **professional button-pusher**.
 I enjoy vehicles especially the Jeep or Defender lineup.
 My favorite vehicle is the legendary **Jeep Wrangler Rubicon JLU 4x4**.
 I am the project manager and original author of VorosiumOS, an open-source operating system designed to be free of bloat, infinately customizable, and completely free to use.
-Along with these projects, I design apps such as IronSend ( A Peer-To-Peer encryption application ) to implement as optional packages for VorosiumOS.
-TO prevent large companies from redistributing the operating system, it is officially owned by Zabinsky Technologies and is under a custom license.
+To prevent companies from redistributing the operating system, it is officially owned by Zabinsky Technologies and is under a custom license.

 ### Languages Known